Tit-Bits: Imitators

-The success of Tit-Bits inspired a number of other inexpensive weeklies aping its format, some short-lived and others, such as Answers becoming major successes in their own right.
+The success of Tit-Bits inspired a number of other inexpensive weeklies to ape its format, some short-lived and others, such as Answers becoming major successes in their own right.
 Within the first six months of its existence, Tit-Bits had inspired twelve imitators, growing to 26 within a year of its debut.
 Examples of papers said to be imitators include: